 The leading edge of invaders will actually be allowed to get as far as Israeli soil.
 They will fall upon the mountains and upon the open field.
 And every vulture, jackal, wolf and rodent in the Middle East will be invited to a gruesome feast.
 Their weapons will be worthless to them.
 Their missiles will be zapped and neutered enroute.
 Their guns will be slapped out of their hands.
 They might as well have brought pea shooters and spitwads.

 Note that the anti-missile defense system was co-developed by the USA and Israel.
 For the past several years, Israel has been actively deploying that system.
-However, political obstacles have prevented deployment by the USA.
-The new US government is unlikely to pursue deployment of this system.
+However, the United States has only put the system on a single airplane, and political obstacles have prevented further deployment or development by the USA.
 Since it actually works, deployment of the system would be considered "an act of provocation" by the external enemies of this country and therefore unacceptable to the internal enemies of this country.

 Verse 6 is very troubling in view of the failure of the USA to deploy its antimissile defense:And I will send a fire on Magog, and among them that dwell carelessly in the coastlands: and they shall know that I am the LORD.

-Ummmm -- what kind of fire is God talking about, teacher?
+Ummmm -- what kind of fire is God talking about?

 I don't know for sure, and neither does anybody else.
 God has used fire and brimstone (whatever those are) to vaporize His enemies in the past.
 This verse might describe a "coincidental" meteorite shower.
 Since the damage is done to the invaders (and their sympathizers) and not to the Israelites, everyone would know that God had supernaturally arranged it.
 However, meteorites are not consistent with some verses we'll see later in this chapter.